malahx/QuickMods/README.md

 Features:
 * Brake: automatic brake vessel at load/control lost and toggle brake with key.
-* Pause: pause the game when you escape it.
+* Pause: pause the game when you open the escape menu, in the editor, add a pause key, and disable pause when decrease warp.
 * PrecisionControl: force precision control at flight loading, it also adds notification when you toggle precision control mode.
 * Revert: lost revert when you pass the atmosphere.
 * Scroll: scroll the R&D view when click mouse.
-* StopWarp: stop warp when vessel situation change.
+* Warp: stop warp when vessel situation change.
-* VesselNames: add a new vessel name when you create a new vessel in the VAB.
+* VabVesselNames: add a new vessel name when you create a new vessel in the VAB.

 All the features are disabled by default.
 To enable them, go to Settings -> Mods -> QuickMods -> Choose what you want.